ankit-singh-4949/my_first_git_repo/README.md

 # my_first_git_repo
 this is my first repository
 <br>
-Author - Ankit kumar singh
+Author - Ankit singh from samastipur